IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Braxsaw is now post S.Pinky

+-Entropy Transmuter is now sold by merchant for one Plat in MP instead of Expertise from the (now removed) Portal shop

 -Soul of Secrets is now much easier (and less crazy) to craft, using only accessories and post-moonlord materials

 -Portable 'Makeshift' Spear Trap and Portable Spear Trap have gained a new functionality to allow them to act as grapple guns